-If you are a beneficiary of Inheritance in Spain and there is a no Spanish Will, there are several things you should take note of.
-Without a will, Inheritance does not prevent assets from being passed on to heirs or the hereditary estate.
+If you are a beneficiary of Inheritance in Spain and there is no Spanish Will, there are several things you should take note of.
+As a matter of fact, without a will Inheritance does not prevent assets from being passed on to heirs or the hereditary estate.
 This article will go through the basics of what you need to do and what you can expect.

-What documents are needed to start a Spanish Inheritance?
+What documents do you need to start a Spanish Inheritance?

 The two most important documents to start an Inheritance in Spain are the deceased’s death certificate and in case there is one, the Will.
 Next, the beneficiaries need to have their documents in order.
 The complete list of documents is:

 - Passports (heirs and deceased)

 - Power of attorney from heirs

 - Death Certificate